JBdesign53/docker-compose-dev/README.md

 * https://php73.com

+## Running the Environment

+Navigate to the `docker-compose-web-dev` folder.

+Start the environment with:
+`docker-compose up`

+Stop the environment with:
+`ctrl-c` and then `docker-compose down`

 ## Serving Your Website Files

+Note: It is recommended that you follow the steps in **Initial Setup** to confirm the local web development environment is working before making changes to serve your own web files.

-Additional configuration is required to setup your local domains and serve the web files.
+Additional configuration is required to setup local domain names and to serve your web files.

 First:

-* Provide the directory path to your website files.
+* Provide the path to your website directory.
+This will contain each website/domain in its own  child directory.

 Then, for each website/domain create a new:
+* Child directory in the website directory.
+Copy the files for your website/domin into the child directory.
 * Hosts file entry.
-This forwards the website domain to Apache.
+This forwards the website domain name to Apache.
 * Vhosts entry.
 This tells Apache where your website files are located and which PHP version to use.

 **Note:** Alternatively, you can copy your website files to the `/docker/www/` directory.
-In this case, you only need to add new vhost entries.
+In this case, you only need to add new hosts and vhost entries.

 ### Set Website Directory Path

-Using the default setup Docker serves your web files from the `/docker/www/` directory.
+Using the default setup, Docker serves your web files from the `/docker/www/` directory.
 Each domain/website is in its own directory within this folder.

 To change the directory location open the `/env` file and set a new `HTML_VOLUME` directory path.
 This should point to the dirctory containing your website files.